Sustainability Policy

 - Laggards: B, CCC

-These ratings are applicable to various asset classes, such as equities, fixed income, loans, mutual funds and countries.
+These ratings are applicable to different asset classes, such as stocks, corporate bonds and government bonds.

 2. Mitigation of negative impact (PAI).